ShemaiahM/TryHackMe-Humans-as-attack-Vectors-Room-Write-Up/README.md

 * What A SIEM Dashboard may look like.
 * Daily duties of a SOC Analyst and encounters.
 * Identification and Mitigation of Malicious methods and tactic, i.e. insecure downloads.
+* Mitigations for threats and risks.
+I.e. Security Awareness training, so staff are aware of the threats and risks in cyber/tech a greater way to garner proactive approach to cyber security, Antivirus software to dected and remove malicious sodtware